 For this production Wayne McGregor enmeshed themes from three of Woolf's landmark novels, Mrs Dalloway, Orlando, and The Waves, with elements of her letters, essays and diaries.

 Woolf Works expresses the heart of an artistic life driven to discover a freer, uniquely modern realism, and brings to life Woolf's world of 'granite and rainbow' where human beings are at once both physical body and uncontained essence.

 'VISION AND AMBITION'

 Featured above is one of several film sequences created for Woolf Works by artist Ravi Deepres.
-The film was shot at Godrevy lighthouse, one of the locations Woolf visited frequently, and created with the intention of capturing her use and absorption of the power of nature and shifting time.The sequence was shot using a Phantom Gold camera which begins as a virtually static photographic image then gradually builds up into a raging torrent, lasting over 25mins, a duration rarely used with this kind of technology.
+The film was shot at Godrevy lighthouse, one of the locations Woolf visited frequently, and created with the intention of capturing her use and absorption of the power of nature and shifting time.The sequence was shot using a Phantom Gold camera which begins as a virtually static photographic image then gradually builds up into a raging torrent, lasting over 25 minutes, a duration rarely used with this kind of technology

-Woolf Works won Best New Dance Production at the Olivier Awards, with Ferri the recipient of the award for Outstanding Achievement in Dance.
+Woolf Works won Best New Dance Production at the Olivier Awards, with Alessandra Ferri the recipient of the award for Outstanding Achievement in Dance.
 Woolf Works is also the winner of two National Dance Awards - Wayne McGregor was awarded Best Classical Choreography, and Alessandra Ferri won Best Female Dancer for her performance.